-Feature extraction-based classification and DL have been used to classify DR. Acharya et al. 's higher order spectra technique was used to extract features from 300 fundus images and fed to a support vector machine classifier; it classifies the images into 5 classes with a sensitivity of 82% and specificity of 88%.
-Different algorithms were developed to extract DR lesions, such as blood vessels, exudates, and microaneurysms.
-Exudates have to be extracted for DR grading.
-A support vector machine was used to classify the DIABETDB1 dataset into positive and negative classes using the area and number of microaneurysms as features.
+Feature extraction-based classification and DL has been used to classify DR. Acharya et al higher order spectra technique was used to extract features from 300 fundus images and fed to a support vector machine classifier; it classified the images into 5 classes with sensitivity of 82% and specificity of 88%.
+Different algorithms were developed to extract DR lesions such as blood vessels, exudates, and micro aneurysms.
+Exudates have to been extracted for DR grading.
+Support vector machine was used to classify the DIABETDB1 dataset into positive and negative classes using area and number of microaneurysms as features.
 Rethinking the inception architecture for computer vision:

-Feature extraction-based classification methods need expert knowledge to detect the required features, and they also involve a time-consuming process of feature selection, identification, and extraction.
-Furthermore, DL-based systems such as CNN have been seen to outperform feature extraction-based methods.
-DL training for DR classification has been performed in two major categories: learning from scratch and transfer learning.
+Feature extraction-based classification methods need expert knowledge in order to detect the required features, and they also involve a time consuming process of the feature selection, identification and extraction. furthermore, DL based systems such as CNN shave been seen to outperform feature extractionbased methods.
+DL training for DR classification have been performed in two major categories: learning from scratch and transfer learning.

-Development and validation of a deep learning algorithm for the detection of diabetic retinopathy in retinal fundus photographs:
+Development and validation of a deep learning algorithm for detection of diabetic retinopathy in retinal fundus photographs:

-A convolutional neural network (CNN) was trained to classify a dataset of 128,175 fundus images into 2 classes, where the first class contains images with severity levels 0 and 1, and the second class contains levels 2, 3, and 4.
-An operating cut point picked for high sensitivity had a sensitivity of 97.5% and specificity of 93.4% on the EyePACS-1 dataset, which consists of 9963 images; it cored a sensitivity of 96.1% and a specificity of 93.9% on the Messidor-2 dataset; and in an evaluation cut point selected for high specificity, the sensitivity and specificity were 90.3% and 98.1% on the EyePACS-1, while 87% and 98.5% were scored on the Messidor-2, consecutively.
+A convolutional neural network (CNN) was trained to classify a dataset of 128,175 fundus images into 2 classes, where the first class contains images with severity levels 0 and 1, and the second class contains levels 2, 3 and 4.In an operating cut point picked for high sensitivity, had a sensitivity of 97.5% and specificity of 93.4% on the EyePACS-1 dataset which consists of 9963 images; its cored a sensitivity of 96.1% and a specificity of 93.9% on the Messidor-2 dataset; and in an evaluation cut point selected for high specificity, the sensitivity and specificity were 90.3% and 98.1% on the EyePACS-1, while 87% and 98.5% was scored on the Messidor-2, consecutively.